 - Impingement: When you raise your arm to shoulder height, the space between the acromion and rotator cuff narrows; the acromion can rub against the tendon and the bursa, causing irritation or pain

-Rotator cuff pain is common in both young athletes and middle-age people.
+Rotator cuff pain is common in both young athletes and middle-aged adults.
 Young athletes who use their arms overhead for swimming, baseball and tennis are particularly vulnerable.
-Also repetitive lifting or overhead activities such as construction and painting are also susceptible.
+People who engage in repetitive lifting or overhead activities such as construction or painting are also susceptible.
 Pain can also develop due to a minor injury or occur with no apparent cause.

 Symptoms of rotator cuff tendinitis